 SIAM’s investment in technology modernized their website — and brand.

-Society for Industrial and Applied Mathematics (SIAM) is an international community of more than 14,500 individual and 500 academic, government, and institutional members.
-Through publications, research, and community, the mission of SIAM is to build cooperation between mathematics and the worlds of science and technology.
+The Society for Industrial and Applied Mathematics (SIAM) is an international professional community.
+They boast over 14,500 members, and nearly 500 academic, government, and institutional members.
+Their mission is to nurture cooperation between mathematics, science, and technology through research, publications, and community.

 Saying goodbye can be hard (or how to go from 5000 to 500 pages).

-SIAM’s previous website had been actively used for more than 15 years, and contained content that went back well beyond that — to the late 1980s, and was actively used.
+SIAM’s current website was 15 years old, contained content dating back to the late 1980s, and was actively used.
 We conducted user interviews, focus groups, and gathered organizational input to learn more.
-During this discovery phase, we learned that even the oldest content was still useful to their member base and needed to be accounted for.
+During this discovery phase, we learned that even the oldest content was still useful and needed to be accounted for.

 The more custom the CMS, the more simple the management.

 Before rebuilding their website, SIAM’s team needed extensive HTML experience to make updates to the website.
-They often spent 15+ hours a week updating the site, and ended up with duplicative content that needed to be updated in many places.
+Although they spent 15+ hours each week on site updates, they still had duplicate content and other missed updates.

-SIAM wanted to transition day-to-day content management of the website from their IT department to Marketing, and needed a system that could be updated with little to no coding experience necessary.
+SIAM intended to transition day-to-day website content management from the IT department to Marketing.
+This meant they needed a system that could be updated with little to no coding experience necessary.
 This is where the LiquidContent functionality that comes with the DNN Evoq Content platform comes into play.

-With LiquidContent, we designed 30 unique types of content, each with a hyper-specific field set that relates to the content displayed to users.
-With this in place, the SIAM’s marketing team only needed to enter content through a form-like interface, and have it automatically formatted to match the existing style guide and show in the right section of the site.
-Plus, this type of content entry makes it possible for the same piece of content to show on the website in many places with a single update would display relevant content in multiple locations.
+With LiquidContent, we designed 30 unique types of content, each with a hyper-specific fieldset related to content displayed to users.
+With this in place, the SIAM’s marketing team only needed to enter content into a form-like interface.
+This interface automatically formatted content to match the current style guide and show in the correct location.
+With this entry type, a single update would display relevant content in multiple locations.